Skip to content

 Australia’s digital economy strategy includes a component that emphasizes “skills and inclusivity.”

-We’ve observed the rise in demand for these skills in business as the only multi-cloud training provider in ANZ, providing authorized AWS, Google, and Microsoft training as well as the leading provider of Microsoft technical training and delivery of ITIL courses in the nation.
+We’ve observed the rise in demand for these digital skills in business as the only multi-cloud training provider in ANZ, providing authorized AWS, Google, and Microsoft training as well as the leading provider of Microsoft technical training and delivery of ITIL courses in the nation.
 But we’ve also noticed it in job changers, recent graduates, and other groups who want to succeed and enter the digital economy.

 Ten years ago, any role’s job description was significantly less detailed than it is now.
 The phrase “Server 2012 skills” used to be used, but the shift to digital skills has compelled businesses to define positions more precisely and define jobs that didn’t exist before, such as cyber security and digital marketing.
 But you can only do that if you are clear on your objectives.

-The kind of training we’ve offered over the past four years has been an excellent indicator of the changes taking place in IT: There is a very clear shift among corporates from the requirement for skills for managing on-premise IT to those needed for cloud-based services.
+The kind of training we’ve offered over the past four years has been an excellent indicator of the changes taking place in IT: There is a very clear shift among corporates from the requirement for digital skills for managing on-premise IT to those needed for cloud-based services.

 What are today’s changing skill requirements, then?